D4v31x/MUstr/README.md

 - Add individual **exams**, with a subject, date, time, location, and notes.
 - Add **important dates** such as registration opening, enrollment deadlines, or holidays.
 - Choose an optional time and a reminder for each important date.
 Timed dates also appear in the Today timeline.
+- Tap an existing item to review its details or make an edit.
+MUstr asks for confirmation before applying an edit or deleting an item.

 Notifications require Android notification permission.
-MUstr only schedules reminders that you explicitly create and keeps them on the device.
+MUstr only schedules reminders that you explicitly create, including optional reminders for individual class occurrences, and keeps them on the device.

 ## Home-Screen Widget

-Add the MUstr widget from your Android launcher’s widget picker, then choose the timetable it should show.
-The widget groups classes by day and reflects the language and schedule data currently stored in MUstr.
+Add the MUstr widget from your Android launcher's widget picker, then choose the timetable it should show.
+The widget groups classes, exams, and important dates by day, reflects the language and schedule data currently stored in MUstr, and hides classes once they have ended.

 ## Privacy